FlowSs/GIST/README.md

 python clustering.py -d cifar10 -t fuzz -o preresnet110 -i 0
 ```

-This will calculate the clusters using *PreResnet110* (seed 0) as the objective model, pooling all the extracted features of the fuzz procedures that were computed previously.
+This will calculate the clusters using *PreResnet110* (seed 0) as the model under test, pooling all the extracted features of the fuzz procedures that were computed previously.
 The results will be saved as a `.json` file in the corresponding `pred_sets/` directory and start as `cov_type2_...`.
 The option `--save_mod` allows to saving of the UMAP and HBSCAN models if needed and `--save_clust` allows saving the data themselves in the clusters which are needed to evaluate the accuracy over clusters (see *Clusters Validations* below), saving the data in the `data/` directory (name starting with `data_cov_X.npz`).
 The hyperparameters used are present in this script as well.
 Readers can find in the `results_files/` directory the obtained results (DBCV, silhouette score...) we obtained in our experiments for each of the procedures.

 # Research Questions